-Cohen’s prison reality: ‘The Situation’ and Shabbat services
+Cohen’s prison reality: A bunk bed in barrack-style hall

 Forbes once ranked Otisville as one of “America’s 10 Cushiest Prisons,” but former employees and inmates say it’s hardly “Club Fed.”
 Inmates are still doing time and they’re still separated from their families and friends — save for occasional visits.

 “Prison is disrespectful.
 It’s impersonal,” said former Otisville case manager Jack Donson.
 “He’s never going to get any sleep because there’s always lights on, there’s always inmates snoring.
 There are officers walking around jingling keys.
 You shower out in the open.
 It’s very demeaning.”

 Cohen could also be a target of bullying, harassment or worse for his cooperation with special counsel Robert Mueller’s investigation and other probes, and that could make him a candidate for the prison’s protective housing unit, said Donson.
 Trump himself has branded Cohen a “rat.”